Wyoming Off Grid Laws: An In-Depth Guide

 Building Codes in Wyoming

-Wyoming does not have statewide building codes and most of the places without zoning also have not adopted any codes.
-For example, Johnson County currently does not have building codes or require building permits.
+Wyoming does not have statewide building codes, and most places without zoning have not adopted any codes.
+For example, Johnson County does not have building codes or require building permits.

-Because so many parts of Wyoming have no zoning, the state is very friendly towards mobile home living.
-Without zoning, there is nothing stopping you from living in whatever type of home you want.
+Because many parts of Wyoming have no zoning, the state is very friendly towards mobile home living.
+Without zoning, nothing is stopping you from living in whatever type of home you want.

 In places with zoning, such as the city of Cody, you will encounter more legal issues if you want to live in a mobile home.
-You will only be able to live in a mobile home in certain zoning districts.
+You can only live in a mobile home in certain zoning districts.

 Tiny Home Rules in Wyoming

-In areas without zoning, there is nothing stopping you from living in a tiny home in Wyoming.
+In areas without zoning, nothing is stopping you from living in a tiny home in Wyoming.
 However, in some places with zoning, it’s important to note that tiny homes might fall under one of these two definitions:

-• Modular home: A residential dwelling constructed of pre-made parts and/or modules manufactured at a facility, which parts and modules are transported to a fixed site, placed by crane, and permanently affixed to and supported by a perimeter foundation.
-Manufactured homes, and other dwellings with a permanent chassis designed for purposes of transporting and supporting the structure, cannot qualify as modular homes, as defined herein.
+- Modular home: A residential dwelling constructed of pre-made parts and modules manufactured at a facility, in which parts and modules are transported to a fixed site, placed by crane, and permanently affixed to and supported by a perimeter foundation.
+Manufactured homes and other dwellings with a permanent chassis designed for purposes of transporting and supporting the structure, cannot qualify as modular homes, as defined herein.
 A modular home is considered equivalent to a sitebuilt home for zoning purposes.

 You will have an easier time with zoning if your tiny house qualifies as a “modular home” instead of a manufactured home.
 It will need a permanent foundation.